Red Poppy & Coreopsis Combo

 Black Eyed Susan and Echinacea grow effortlessly in almost any sunny spot and will attract a variety of pollinators to your garden year after year.

 An easily-recognizable native favorite in gardens from coast to coast, Black Eyed Susan and Echinacea can be planted from seed with ease.
 Growing this colorful combination is not only easier than trying to plug in plants, but also more cost-effective as a ¼ lb of each variety can seed a very large garden bed.
-Black Eyed Susan and Purple Coneflower attracts a parade of pollinators to the summer garden and blooms for weeks and weeks, coming back year after year.
+Black Eyed Susan and Purple Coneflower attract a parade of pollinators to the summer garden and blooms for weeks and weeks, coming back year after year.

 Black Eyed Susan & Echinacea Stats: